 An important risk component for Rabobank Group is interest rate risk.
 Interest rate risk is the risk, outside the trading environment, of deviations in interest income and/or the market value of capital as a result of changes in market interest rates.
 Interest rate risk results mainly from mismatches between the periods for which interest rates are fixed for loans and funds entrusted.
-If interest rates increase, the rate for the liabilities, such as savings, can be adjusted immediately.
-This does not apply to the majority of the assets, such as mortgages, which have longer interest rate fixation periods.
+If interest rates increase, the rate for Rabobank Group's liabilities, such as savings, can be adjusted immediately.
+This does not apply to the majority of Rabobank Group's assets, such as mortgages, which have longer interest rate fixation periods.
+Sudden and substantial changes in interest rates could have a material adverse effect on Rabobank Group's results of oprations.